ihmeuw/vivarium_research/docs/source/model_design/vivarium_overview/vivarium_versus_other_model_types/index.rst

 Event tracking
 ~~~~~~~~~~~~~~

-One advantage of microsimulation (as opposed to some form of cohort analysis) is the ability to record events as they occur to each simulant.
+One advantage of microsimulation (as opposed to some form of non-individual-based simulation) is the ability to record events as they occur to each simulant.
 Depending on the
 microsimulation, there are different ways these events are recorded.
 Read more about the advantages and disadvantages of different forms of event tracking in a later section,
 `Type of event simulation`_.